bu-vip/ActiLocate/usb_serial/README.md

+# Setup

+please note: ubuntu with windows subsystem  and linux systems behave differently.
+You will have to first figure out which /dev/ files correspond to the arduinos and update them in read_serial_system.sh.

 # How to use the USB Client Interface

 navigate to usb client folder

 `cd /path/to/repo/usb_serial`

-to begin a connection to the usb devices:
+to begin a connection to the usb devices, run the real_serial script for your appropriate system.

-`./read_serial.sh`
+`./read_serial_<system>.sh`

 turn on switch, run for some amount of time